-By now, the new motto of the Chinese government, One Belt One Road (OBOR), is known all over the world.
+By now, the new motto of the Chinese government, the Belt and Road Initiative (BRI) aka One Belt One Road (OBOR), is known all over the world.
 Not only the national government, but also local governments in China, enterprises, and universities are rephrasing their goals and strategies in terms of OBOR.
-During my recent travels in China, I stumbled over an interesting story relating OBOR to the food industry.
+The Chinese food industry cannot escape this trend either, witness a conference held in October, 2018.

 I have already posted a number of stories featuring wheat flour in this blog, including texts focusing on flour improvers, bread, and steamed bread (mantou).
 This is certainly not overkill.
 China has been the world’s largest importer of wheat for a number of years.
 The import volume in the 2015-16 season is estimated at 2 mln mt, an increase of almost a third compared to the previous season.